apache/cordova-docs/docs/en/edge/guide/getting-started/ios/index.md

   2. In the Derived Data section click the Advanced button and select Unique as the Build Location as shown:
 ![](img/guide/getting-started/ios/xcode_build_location.png)

-  This is the default setting for a new Xcode install but it may have been set differently if you upgraded from an older version of Xcode.
+  This is the default setting for a new Xcode install, but it may be set differently if you upgraded from an older version of Xcode.

 ## Next Steps